Project Management in the Built Environment

 Assessment

-Assessment is designed to equip students with the skills required for employment in the Construction Industries and includes:
+Assessment is designed to equip you with the skills required for employment in the Construction Industries and includes:

 • Presentations